-- The first approach is to issue backward-compatible firmware: each new version of the firmware includes support for both the old and the new protocol stack.
+Each new version of the firmware includes support for both the old and the new protocol stack.
 As the new is rolled out, you can start obsoleting the old, and remove dual-protocol support in next revisions.
 This is an elegant approach but it is unfortunately costly and not always practical.
-Implementing and sometimes maintaining backward compatible software is hard, and can in certain cases not be afforded at all, for example due to constraints in firmware size.
+Implementing and sometimes maintaining backward compatible software is hard.
+In certain cases it cannot be afforded at all, for example due to constraints in firmware size.

-- The second approach is to include a fallback mode for upgrades: it is wise to add from the very early versions of your product a primitive way to upgrade your firmware no matter how next protocols turn out to be.
-This is typically done having the device enter a safe mode via some manual action, then bringing the device in direct range to a gateway or upgrade station, and issuing the upgrade over a simple communication protocol that is not meant to evolve much or at all over releases.
+It is wise to add from the very early versions of your product a primitive way to upgrade your firmware.
+No matter how next protocols turn out to be.
+This is typically done having the device enter a safe mode via some manual action.
+Then bringing the device in direct range to a gateway or upgrade station, and issuing the upgrade over a simple communication protocol that is not meant to evolve much or at all over releases.
 This solution provides a nice anti-bricking insurance.

 Application Logic off the Device

 Let’s turn our attention to our system architecture itself, and how to make it future-proof.
 One key principle, which has led the Internet to its success, is the end-to-end principle.
 The end-to-end principle basically states that only end hosts need to implement a given application; other participants in the networks are application-agnostic.